javalin/website/pages/docs/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}
 The logger runs after the WebSocket handler for the endpoint.

-### RoutingConfig
+### RouterConfig
 {% capture java %}
 Javalin.create(config -> {
-    config.routing.contextPath = stringValue; // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.routing.ignoreTrailingSlashes = booleanValue; // treat '/path' and '/path/' as the same path config.routing.treatMultipleSlashesAsSingleSlash = booleanValue; // treat '/path//subpath' and '/path/subpath' as the same path config.routing.caseInsensitiveRoutes = booleanValue; // treat '/PATH' and '/path' as the same path });
+    config.router.contextPath = stringValue; // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.router.ignoreTrailingSlashes = booleanValue; // treat '/path' and '/path/' as the same path config.router.treatMultipleSlashesAsSingleSlash = booleanValue; // treat '/path//subpath' and '/path/subpath' as the same path config.router.caseInsensitiveRoutes = booleanValue; // treat '/PATH' and '/path' as the same path });
 {% endcapture %}
 {% capture kotlin %}
 Javalin.create { config ->
-    config.routing.contextPath = stringValue // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.routing.ignoreTrailingSlashes = booleanValue // treat '/path' and '/path/' as the same path config.routing.treatMultipleSlashesAsSingleSlash = booleanValue // treat '/path//subpath' and '/path/subpath' as the same path config.routing.caseInsensitiveRoutes = booleanValue // treat '/PATH' and '/path' as the same path }
+    config.router.contextPath = stringValue // the context path (ex '/blog' if you are hosting an app on a subpath, like 'mydomain.com/blog') config.router.ignoreTrailingSlashes = booleanValue // treat '/path' and '/path/' as the same path config.router.treatMultipleSlashesAsSingleSlash = booleanValue // treat '/path//subpath' and '/path/subpath' as the same path config.router.caseInsensitiveRoutes = booleanValue // treat '/PATH' and '/path' as the same path }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}